microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/channeldeletedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of an event message about a channel deleted.
+Represents the details of an event message about a channel deleted from a team.
 This message is generated when a standard channel is deleted from a team.